“Hear your fate, O dwellers in Sparta of the wide spaces;

-Priests are proficient with all simple weapons, light armor, and shields (but not tower shields).
+Priests are proficient with all simple weapons, light armor, medium armor, and shields (but not tower shields).

 At 1st level a priest gains proficiency with his Deity’s favored weapon.
-If the weapon is a simple weapon, he gains Weapon Focus with his deity’s weapon instead.
-If his deity’s favored weapon is a torch, he gains the Firebrand (AKA Torch Fighter) feat for free instead.
+If his deity’s favored weapon is a simple weapon, he gains Weapon Focus with the weapon instead.
+If his deity’s favored weapon is a torch, he gains the Firebrand (AKA Torch Fighter) feat instead.

 A priest casts divine spells, which are drawn from the priest spell list.
 Like a cleric, a priest must choose and prepare her spells in advance.`